 Finally, fairness among nodes indicates the ability of the system to continuously distribute uniformly the aggregate uploading bandwidth to the participating peers.
-This ability ensures that even in conditions where aggregate uploading bandwidth is insufficient for the delivery of the whole video stream all peers will acquire a percentage of blocks above a critical threshold for an "affordable" video playback.
+This ability ensures that even in conditions where aggregate uploading bandwidth is insufficient for the delivery of the whole video stream every peer will acquire a percentage of blocks above a critical threshold for an "affordable" video playback.

 Several P2P streaming systems have been recently proposed.
-Their common denominator is that they try to cope with the environment described above by either proposing content diffusion graph (overlay) or a distributed scheduler for the distribution of blocks through an existing overlay.
+Their common denominator is that they try to cope with the environment described above by either proposing an overlay architecture or a scheduler for the distribution of blocks through an existing overlay.

 A recent and relatively effective approach has been proposed in [9] where blocks are assigned to stripes.
-In contrast to the inflexible architectures where each block is distributed through a predefined tree topology, there isn't a predefined path for the diffusion of each stripe and each stripe could be exchanged between any two nodes according to the sender's uploading bandwidth capabilities.
+In contrast to the inflexible architectures where each block is distributed through a predefined tree topology,, there is no predefined graph topology this time and each stripe could be exchanged between any two nodes according to the sender's uploading bandwidth capabilities.
 In this system a mesh overlay is constructed wherein nodes have equal number of neighbors.
-Stripe reassignment, due to node arrivals, departures or bandwidth changes, takes place with the help of a dynamic decision function.
+Stripe reassignment, due to node arrivals, departures or bandwidth changes, takes place with the help of a decision function.
 Authors demonstrate in their original work that under static conditions, limited heterogeneity and sufficient uploading bandwidth capabilities among peers, their system achieves a quit high degree of bandwidth utilization and low setup time.
-On the other hand, the randomness of the formed mesh leads to low bandwidth utilization in highly heterogeneous environments.
-Finally, the cases where aggregate uploading bandwidth is equal or less than the bandwidth that is required are not evaluated.
+On the other hand, the randomness of the formed mesh leads to bandwidth bottleneck in highly heterogeneous environments.
+Finally, the cases where aggregate uploading bandwidth is insufficient or the total number of participating peers fluctuates are not evaluated.

 Gradually, the focus of the research was concentrated to proposing schedulers for the efficient dynamic distribution of blocks among peers.
 More specifically, a new scheduling algorithm is proposed in [1] according to which, neighbors in the overlay periodically exchange buffers that contain the sets of blocks that they have received.
-Each time a peer (sender) has blocks to transmit, it selects the most deprived neighbor, namely, the neighbor (receiver) that misses the largest number of blocks among those blocks currently held by the sender and transmits one of its missing blocks randomly.
+Each time a peer (sender) has blocks to transmit, it selects the most deprived neighbor, namely, the neighbor (receiver) that misses the largest number of blocks among those blocks currently held by the sender and transmits one of the missing blocks randomly.
 Such a scheduler copes more efficiently with the heterogeneous uploading capabilities than in [6], it increases the levels of fairness while system has better performance during peer departures.
-On the other hand, duplicate block transmissions occur resulting in wasted bandwidth while any attempt to minimize those leads to the increase of setup time.
+On the other hand, duplicate block transmissions occur resulting in wasted bandwidth while any attempt to minimize them leads to large setup time.

 The scheduler proposed in [11] constitutes an improvement of the previous one [1].
 According to it, the sender still selects the most deprived neighbor but this time it sends the most recently generated block by the source instead of transmitting a random one.
-By selecting the most recent block we improve the diffusion speed and we reduce the setup time.
-In order to deal with duplicate block transmission a negotiation mechanism among peers has been introduced and it increases bandwidth utilization.
+Selecting the most recent block improved the diffusion speed which means better setup times.
+In order to deal with duplicate block transmission a negotiation mechanism among peers has been introduced thus increasing bandwidth utilization.
 Finally, they propose an algorithm to reorganize their random mesh overlay aiming at alleviating bandwidth bottlenecks in the presence of highly heterogeneous peer capabilities.
 Despite these improvements their system still suffers from moderate values of setup time especially when compared with values reported in [12] and [9].
 This is attributed to the non-optimized overlay and the high scheduling mechanism overhead.